-GUI field Description Edit Select an extension and click Edit to modify the extension configuration.
-See Configuring IP extensions on page 175.
+Button Description Edit Select an extension and click Edit to modify the extension configuration.
+For details, see Configuring IP extensions on page 162.
 Audit Now Click to check the strength of the extension passwords.
-The time is displayed when last audit was done.
-If a password warning (red check mark) appears, double-click the extension to view and modify the password based on the policy.
-See Configuring IP extensions on page 175.
+The time is displayed when the last audit was done.
+Shield symbol colors and password status: • Download To save a copy of the password audit result, click and select All.